danieljordan1900/FANBOOK-TFDMM-01/02 Prologo - El dia despues de ayer (en).md

 The leopony stood in shock, unable to believe what he had just witnessed.

-“Mmm... now it’s my turn,” the hooded figure announced.
+“Uhmm... now it’s my turn,” the hooded figure announced.

 A sudden heat spread through the leopony’s body, and a second later, everything went dark.